-The DH and DL drivers are optimized for driving moderate high-side and larger low-side power MOSFETs.
-An adaptive dead-time circuit monitors the DL output and prevents the high-side MOSFET from turning on until DL is fully off, and conversely, monitors the DH output and prevents the low-side MOSFET from turning on until DH is fully off.
-Be sure there is low resistance and low inductance between the DH and DL outputs to the gate of each MOSFET.
+The DH and DL drivers are optimized for moderate, highside, and larger low-side power MOSFETs.
+An adaptive dead-time circuit monitors the DL output and prevents the high-side MOSFET from turning on until DL is fully off, and conversely, monitors the DH output and prevents the lowside MOSFET from turning on until DH is fully off.

+Note: be sure there is low resistance and low inductance between the DH and DL outputs to the gate of each MOSFET.